mikel/mail/README.md

 mail.deliver
 ```

-Exim requires it's own delivery manager, and can be used like so:
+Exim requires its own delivery manager, and can be used like so:

 ```ruby
 mail.delivery_method :exim, :location => "/usr/bin/exim"